remote_ruby

 puts special_thing == 3 # => true

-If remote block returns a value which cannot be deserialized on the client side, or if it assigns such a value to the local variable, the exception on the client side will be always raised:
+If remote block returns a value that cannot be deserialized on the client side, or if it assigns such a value to the local variable, the exception on the client side will be always raised:

-# Unsupportable return value example
+# Unsupported return value example

-remotely(server: 'my_ssh_server') do
+remotely(host: 'my_ssh_server') do

 # this is not present in the client context